albertkjoller/geometric-ml/README.md

 # Geometric Machine Learning
-A collection of repositories for authored papers, related to Riemannian geometry and machine learning.
+A collection of repositories for papers I authored, related to Riemannian geometry and machine learning.

 This repository contains code for the papers:
 - *"Staying on the Manifold: Geometry-Aware Noise Injection"*, A.K.
 Jacobsen*, J.M.
 Gegenfurtner*, G. Arvanitidis (Northern Lights Deep Learning Conference 2026)